BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 # Problem Statement

+**Disclaimer:** This project is not affiliated with SanwuLasers™️ company.

 SanwuLasers™️ Lasers such as Striker, Challenger II, "Laser Rangers" all have option for high powered blue diode (~7 watts).

 SanwuLasers™️ offers flashlight adapters that [can be screwed onto the laser head](./docs/laser_and_flashlight_adapter.jpg).
 It's generic, the flashlight adapter fits all of the aforementioned host types.